aldebaran/libqi/doc/source/api/cpp/signal.rst

   #include <qi/signal.hpp>

-Implementation of the *signal/event* paradigm, with some specificities:
+This is an implementation of the *signal/event* paradigm, with some
+specificities:

 - Thread-safe.
 - Synchronous or asynchronous subscriber invocation.
 - Subscriber disconnection garantees that subscriber is not/will not be called anymore when it returns.
-- Automatic subscriber disconnection when *weak_ptr* or *Trackable* is used.
+- Automatic subscriber disconnection when ``weak_ptr`` or `qi::Trackable` is

-`qi::Signal` has pointer semantics: copies of a `Signal` share the same state.
+  used.

+`qi::Signal` is non-copiable.

 Template argument
 -----------------

 `Signal` is templated by the argument types that must be passed when triggering, and that will be transmitted to subscribers.
-For instance *Signal<int, int>* is the type of a *Signal* with two ints as payload type: `Signal::operator()` will expect two ints, and subscribers will be expected to have signature *void(int, int)*.
+For instance, ``Signal<int, int>`` is the type of a `Signal` with two ints as payload type:
+`Signal::operator()` will expect two ints, and subscribers will be expected to have signature ``void(int, int)``.

 Subscribing to the signal
 -------------------------